Content (Joywave album)

 Content (/kənˈtɛnt/) is the second studio album by American indie rock band Joywave, released through Cultco Music and Hollywood Records on July 28, 2017.
 The album is a follow-up to the band's debut full-length, How Do You Feel Now?, which was released in 2015.
 It was co-produced by band members Daniel Armbruster and Sean Donnelly and was recorded during 2016.
 Ahead of the album's release, five singles were released to promote the album: "Content", "It's a Trip!", "Shutdown", "Doubt", and "Going to a Place".

 Background and recording

 Joywave previously released How Do You Feel Now?, their debut album, in 2015.
 Following up the record, the band began recording a new album in 2016.
 Content was recorded in a four-month span at a barn in Bloomfield, New York, 45 minutes away from the band's hometown of Rochester.
 Paul Brenner, the band's drummer, regarded the barn as a "very open space" that let the band create "natural sounds and tones".
 The drums on the record were recorded late at night, due to the microphones picking up outside noises, such as traffic.
-Though the band had used samples of Disney films while creating How Do You Feel Now?, the band chose not to use as such samples for Content.
+Though the band had used samples of Disney films while creating How Do You Feel Now?, the band chose not to use such samples for Content.
 Production was done by band members Daniel Armbruster and Sean Donnelly and mixing was done by Rich Costey.